Sh0ckFR/french-ezines/README.md

 # How to deploy it

 Just clone this repository and place the content in a webroot with PHP enabled and the directory listing available.

-# Important note

-This repository contains malicious codes shared by the original authors, so you are the only one responsible to execute a binary from here even if we are trying to clean the most things possible.

 # How to contribute